ningia92/thesis/README.md

-# Thesis of the computer science bachelor's degree at the University of Bari
+# Computer science thesis at University of Bari